thomazcm/plantae/README.md

 # About the Project

 This project is a robust web application designed to streamline event ticket management and distribution, using Maven, Spring Boot, Vue.js, Bootstrap, and MongoDB.
+Initially developed as a solution for managing tickets and guests for a plant-based food event, it offers a range of functionalities suitable for any type of event.

 The core functionality of the web application revolves around generating PDF files for event tickets, managing the list of sold tickets, sending the tickets directly to the customer's email, and ticket validation via QR Code scanning on the event day.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

+## Functionality

+The core functionalities of this web application include:

+- **PDF Ticket Generation**: This application generates tickets for an event in PDF format.
+These tickets can be easily printed or stored on a mobile device.

+- **Ticket Sales Management**: This application manages a list of sold tickets, keeping track of sales and remaining inventory.

+- **Email Ticket Distribution**: Once a ticket is sold, the application sends the ticket directly to the customer's email, ensuring a smooth delivery process.

+- **QR Code Ticket Validation**: On the event day, tickets can be validated quickly and efficiently by scanning a QR Code, streamlining entry and reducing the chance of fraudulent tickets.

+These features work together to make this application a comprehensive solution for event ticket generation, distribution, and validation.

-<p align="right">(<a href="#readme-top">back to the top</a>)</p>
+<p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Technology Stack